acidb/mobiscroll-demos-angular/README.md

 - Install the Mobiscroll CLI from NPM (you'll only have to do it once)

       npm install -g @mobiscroll/cli

-- if haven't started yet, or do not have a license [start a trial](https://mobiscroll.com/starttrial)

 - Config Mobiscroll - open a terminal window (in the root directory) and run: